 - Use the debug to check if the extension works properly.

 - Compatible with Magento 2 Varnish Cache and default file cache

 - User-friendly interface.

-The Elasticsearch Autocomplete extension allows you to improve (and boost) the default Magento 2 search results by displaying relevant results about products, CMS pages, categories as well as search suggestions.
-Visitors enjoy an ultra-fast searching mechanism with the help of Elasticsearch server.
+Enhanced Autocomplete extension allows you to improve (and boost) the default Magento 2 search results by displaying relevant results about products, CMS pages, categories, and search suggestions.
+Visitors enjoy an ultra-fast searching mechanism with the help of an Elasticsearch server.

-- Helps to highlight the keywords in the search result.
+- It helps to highlight the keywords in the search result.

 - Offer search terms suggestions such as “Did you mean?”

 - Browse the indexed data directly from the admin panel.